-What does the $100-Per-Child Tax Rebate mean for you? - JMR Financial GroupMay 18th, 2018
+What Does the Sales Tax Rebate for Children Mean to You?May 18th, 2018

 Parents know their kids’ needs best.
 By returning this money, parents can decide how to use it to best help their families.

 Eligible taxpayers will have the opportunity to claim the rebate through an online form at the Wisconsin Department of Revenue’s website between May 15, 2018, and June 30, 2018.
 Direct deposits or mailed checks will be delivered by September 1, 2018.« How to use retirement savings to fund the world’s longest coffee break. || What does the Back to School Sales Tax Holiday mean for you? »